CMSgov/bluebutton-site-static/_posts/2018-10-24-Install-a-Ruby-on-Rails-Client-App.md

    link: /blog/index.html
 ---
 ## Installing a Client App using Docker
-As we prepared for our inaugural Blue Button 2.0 Developer Conference we wanted to add to our portfolio of sample client applications.
+We’ve added to our portfolio of sample client applications.
 Check out our new sample applications.
-The links to the GitHub repositories are in an earlier blog post here:
+The links to the GitHub repositories are in an earlier blog post here [https://bluebutton.cms.gov/blog/More-Sample-Applications.html](https://bluebutton.cms.gov/blog/More-Sample-Applications.html)
-[https://bluebutton.cms.gov/blog/More-Sample-Applications.html](https://bluebutton.cms.gov/blog/More-Sample-Applications.html)

-As promised in that post, this is the third of a series of posts where we work step-by-step through installing and configuring each sample application.
+As promised in that post, this is the third in a series of posts where we work step-by-step through installing and configuring each sample application.

 Today we will focus on the Ruby on Rails client.
 This post is slightly different from the